Digital Outputs

 Digital refers to signals, circuits, or logical systems that only have two states; ON, OFF.

+Input and Output are defined from the perspective of our Arduino.
 Electrical signals generated by the Arduino and sent out to circuits are OUTPUTS.

 So, Digital Outputs are ON/OFF signals (V) that move OUT of the Arduino.